 How to affect existing normals with newly generated ones.

-Note the Multiply option is not a cross product, but a mere component-by-component multiplication.
+Note that the Multiply option is not a cross product, but a faster component-by-component multiplication.

 - Mix Factor